enzop92/TriangleTask/README.md

 ## Right-Angled Triangle

-Calculate the area of a **right-angled triangle**,  taking in input the length of all three .
+Calculate the area of a **right-angled triangle**,  taking in input the length of all three sides.